Ecwid/ecwid-api-docs/README.md

 # Changelog

+## July 30, 2018

+Added `storeCoverButton` and `storeLocationAddressSubtitle` fields to the Starter Site endpoint in the Ecwid REST API.

+`storeCoverButton` controls whether to show or hide the Shop Now button at the top of Starter Site and `storeLocationAddressSubtitle` controls the text for store location address subtitle.
+[Learn more](https://developers.ecwid.com/api-documentation/starter-site)

 ## July 24, 2018

 Added `whiteLabel` flag to the account information of a store.
 It returns `true` if Ecwid brand is not mentioned in merchant's interface, `false` otherwise.
 Read only field.
 [Learn more](https://developers.ecwid.com/api-documentation/store-information)